 Handed down on 2 July 2021, Mrs. Justice Cockerill’s judgment upheld Sberbank’s jurisdiction challenge in full.
 A copy of the decision can be found here.

-Debevoise’s cross-office London and Moscow team advising Sberbank was led by partner Chris Boyne, with Debevoise partner Lord Goldsmith QC arguing the case in court.
+Debevoise’s cross-office London and Moscow team advising Sberbank was led by partner Chris Boyne, with Debevoise partner Lord Goldsmith KC arguing the case in court.
 The team included international counsel Gavin Chesney in London and Evgeny Samoylov in Moscow, and associates Catalina Diaconeasa, Anastasia Magid, Olga Nesterova and Dmitry Stakheev.